Weird Things You Didn't Know About Valentine's Day

 * Note: In some cultures white and yellow flowers are used for funerals and considered bad luck.
 (Thanks Andrea and Yan!)

-Sources: CNN Money, CNN Money, Wikipedia, History Channel, American Catholic, The Hoya, KHNL, Japanese Food @ About.com, Religion Facts, College Sex Talk, Taipei Times, Tree Hugger, ABC 7, Denver Federal Executive Board, Corsinet, and Dr. Spock.
+Sources: CNN Money, Wikipedia, History Channel, American Catholic, The Hoya, KHNL, Japanese Food @ About.com, Religion Facts, College Sex Talk, Taipei Times, Tree Hugger, ABC 7, Denver Federal Executive Board, Corsinet, and Dr. Spock.

 Disclaimer: The links and mentions on this site may be affiliate links.
 But they do not affect the actual opinions and recommendations of the authors.